Select Department

 soundproof a room cheaply with studio monitor placement

 Step 2.
-Choose Your Acoustic Foam
+Choose Your Acoustic Foam for Soundproofing Walls

 Thickness

-Typically you’ll find acoustic panels in thicknesses of either 5cm or 10cm.
-Although traditional wisdom states that thicker is better, in this case, 5cm panels are considered the industry standard.
-They won’t absorb frequencies as low as 10cm panels, but Bass Traps will take care of these.
+Typically you’ll find acoustic panels in thicknesses of either 5 cm or 10 cm.
+Although traditional wisdom states that thicker is better, in this case, 5 cm panels are considered the industry standard.
+They won’t absorb frequencies as low as 10 cm panels, but Bass Traps will take care of these.

 Size & Number

 Packs of acoustic panels range from 10 packs, 20 packs, 50 packs, all the way up to packs of 100.
 But you’ll also have to take into account the dimensions, as that’s what’s going to make up the total surface area and wall coverage.
+The more covered your soundproofing walls are, the greater you’ll be able to dampen noise and incoming sound and absorb noise and prevent outgoing noise pollution.

 NRC Rating

 Another thing to consider with your acoustic panels when soundproofing is the Noise Reduction Coefficient rating (NRC).
-An NRC of 0 indicates perfect reflection.
-While an NRC of 1 indicates perfect absorption.

 Surface Pattern

-So which acoustic panels are best?
+So which acoustic panels are the best to soundproof a room cheaply?

-For the price, AVE’s range of acoustic foam offers some of the best specifications around, all at an affordable price.
-When compared to other cheap acoustic foam, a lot of the specs just don’t stack up!
-So you can’t go wrong with the AVE range in stock at DJ City!
+For its price AVE’s range of acoustic foam tiles offers some of the best specifications around, all at an affordable level.
+When compared to other cheap acoustic foam, a lot of their specs just don’t stack up.
+So going with the AVE range in stock at DJ City is the safest bet.

-Assuming you’re looking for a 10-pack of panels to start working on your home studio, you can’t go wrong with the following popular products.
+Assuming you’re looking for a 10-pack of panels to start working on in your home studio, you can’t go wrong with the following popular products.

 These panels all have an NCR rating of .5, are fire-resistant, and have been rigorously tested.
 So you can be sure they’re going to do the job, all without breaking the bank.
-The only downside to the selection by AVE is that there’s currently no complete room package like you see from companies such as Auralex Acoustics.
-Although you’ll definitely pay a premium price if you decide to go that route.
+The only downside to the selection by AVE is that there’s currently no complete room package as you see from companies such as Auralex Acoustics.
+Although you’ll pay a premium price if you decide to go that route.

 Step 3.
 Work out where to stick your acoustic foam

-However, the only way to really know how much coverage is necessary; is to constantly re-test the acoustics after installing each panel using the clap test.
+However, the only way to know how much coverage is necessary; is to constantly re-test the acoustics after installing each panel using the clap test.

 The Clap Test

 The clap test is a quick and cost-free way to get a good idea of what you’re dealing with in your listening room.
-This can be done simply walking into the middle of your room and clapping your hands with a single sharp clap.
+This can be done by simply walking into the middle of your room and clapping your hands with a single sharp smack.
 But first, you’ll want to train your ears so you know what you’re looking for.

 Then, go back inside and try the clap.
 You’ll probably be able to hear your initial clap as well as additional reverberation from reflecting off walls and other objects.
 If the sound has a lengthy duration, this likely represents some acoustical problems.
 If it dies out quickly, it probably relates to better sound quality.